IHRS NanoNet doctoral programme

 The doctorate regulations of the involved Faculties of the TU Dresden, can be found at:

-- Doctorate regulations at the Faculty of Mechanical Engineering (in German only)
+- Doctorate regulations at the Faculty of Mechanical Engineering

 - Doctorate regulations at the Faculty of Electrical and Computer Engineering